SamAlber/aws-cloud-website/README.md

 #### **CV Request**:

 1. **User Interaction**:
-   - You enter your email address and submit the request.
+   - You enter your email address and click the "Receive My CV" button.

 2. **API Call**:
    - The frontend sends a POST request containing your email to the API Gateway.

 3. **Lambda Function Workflow**:
-   - **Email Validation**: Ensures the email is in a correct format.
+   - **Email Validation**: Ensures the email is in the correct format.
    - **Signed URL Generation**:
      - Uses the **rsa** library to load the RSA private key.
      - The **CloudFrontSigner** creates a signed URL using the private key.